The Best Belly Bands for Pregnancy

 The FITsplint is totally adjustable with two straps that can be worn three ways for motion control during running and to support your hip and pelvis.
 It is made of flexible, slim, breathable material.

 The FITsplint comes in three sizes.
 It’s a popular choice among physical therapists and athletes around the world.
+Purchase of the maternity band comes with 5 pelvic floor exercises.

 Maternity FITsplint Review:

 Wearers of the FITsplint say it completely eliminated the bouncing of their bigger bellies and allowed them to run for longer without worrying about having to pee.
-It easily hides under a shirt, doesn’t need constant adjustment, and supported both the lower back and belly.
+It easily hides under a shirt, doesn’t need constant adjustment, and supports both the lower back and belly.

 FITsplint fans don’t just wear the belly band while running.
 They also wear it around the house while cleaning or doing chores.
+The only complaint is that it does get hot.

-• Adjustable
+- Adjustable

-• Comes in 3 sizes
+- Comes in 3 sizes

-• Supports the back, belly, bladder, hips, and pelvis
+- Supports the back, belly, bladder, hips, and pelvis

-• Allows you to run longer
+- Allows you to run longer

-• Comes with a sample of PreCORE exercises
+- Comes with a sample of PreCORE exercises

 CONs:

-• Gets hot
+- Gets hot

 Baobei Body Speed Bump Belly Band

-Baobei Body belly Band Overview:
+Baobei Body Belly Band Overview:

 This pregnancy belly band features Baobei’s “CORE SUPPORT technology” which makes it like a sports bra for your belly.
 Baobei says this maternity support band is the only one on the market that offers 360 degrees of complete ore coverage.